 A Look at the “Competitive Sports Doctrine”

 Sports injuries happen during thousands of games played at both the amateur and professional levels.
 Determining fault and whether or not compensation is due can be difficult on your own.
 This is especially true in Texas, where the competitive sports doctrine is in place.
+Call our sports injury lawyers today with any questions you may have.

 How the Doctrine Works